golddragon007/cloud9/README.md

 Access AWS Cloud9 through this (IRELAND) link: https://eu-west-1.console.aws.amazon.com/cloud9

-The Account alias is: digit-d1-nexteuropa-dev
+The Account alias is: digit-d1-nexteuropa-dev.

-And the IAM user name is that assigned to you by your SCRUM master.
+The IAM user name is that assigned to you by your SCRUM master.
 Most probably: devs-XXX being XXX your ECAS/LDAP username.

+This is the password policy:
+Minimum password length, 10 characters.
+Require at least one uppercase letter.
+Require at least one lowercase letter.
+Require at least one number.

-Create a new environment with the name of your IAM username (devs-XXX) and choose the EC2 t2.MEDIUM machine
+After successful login please create a new environment with the name of your IAM username (devs-XXX) and choose the EC2 t2.MEDIUM machine.

 ## Init script: